Virginia Haviland: Life and career

-She was also chair of the Newbery-Caldecott Award Committee of the ALA from 1953–1954, and held positions of authority in other national and international professional organizations, including positions on many committees and juries that selected outstanding children's books.
+She was also chair of the Newbery-Caldecott Award Committee of the ALA from 1953 to 1954, and held positions of authority in other national and international professional organizations, including positions on many committees and juries that selected outstanding children's books.
 Her "credo was 'The right book for the right child at the right time.'
 She had high standards by which to judge children's literature and also accepted newer forms."

 Haviland judged the New York Herald Tribune Children's Spring Book Festival Awards from 1955 to 1957, as well as the International Hans Christian Andersen Award, the Book World Children's Spring Book Festival Awards, and the National Book Awards (1969).
 She was instrumental in beginning the Washington Post Children's Book Guild Nonfiction Award.

 In 1962 Haviland was invited to found the Center for Children's Literature at the Library of Congress in Washington DC.
 She became its first Head in 1963, and worked for the Library of Congress until her retirement in 1981.

-In a note to Haviland's cousin, author C. S. Haviland, fellow Regina Medal-winning author Jane Yolen wrote: "She was funny, acerbic, brilliant, and did not suffer fools at all.
-She was also gracious, never condescending, and saw her calling (as a librarian) as one of the highest callings of all.
-Her knowledge of American and British children's literature—and folklore in particular—was encyclopedic.
-It's been years since she died, but I still think of her."
+In a note to Haviland's cousin, author C. S. Haviland, fellow Regina Medal-winning author Jane Yolen wrote:

 Virginia Haviland died of a stroke on January 6, 1988, in Washington, D.C.
+Her commitment to literature for young people continues to be recognized by the Virginia Haviland Scholarship for students in the Master of Arts in Children's Literature programs in the Ifill College at Simmons University.

 Awards and legacy

 Haviland was awarded the Regina Medal "for continuous distinguished contribution to children's literature" from the Catholic Library Association in 1976, and the Grolier Award for "unusual contributions to the stimulation and guidance of reading by children and young people" by the ALA that same year.

-The ALA would also give her an Honorary Life Membership in 1982 "for her many accomplishments on behalf of children and for those professionals who work with children in the United States and throughout the world ... the Association joins her colleagues who have bestowed upon her the rank of Ambassador for Children's Books."
+She was awarded American Library Association Honorary Membership 1982 "for her many accomplishments on behalf of children and for those professionals who work with children in the United States and throughout the world ... the Association joins her colleagues who have bestowed upon her the rank of Ambassador for Children's Books."

 Her "interest and participation in the international arena was ahead of her time and gave the United States an established place in international children's library and literature organizations.
 She left a worthy legacy for children's literature at the Library of Congress at the culmination of her career."